 Well, frankly speaking, if you are conscious about what you write and want it to be correct, then you definitely need it.
 It’s not just about correcting grammatical errors.
 Almost everybody faces typos and there are times when we absentmindedly use incorrect words or phrases.
 Grammarly comes to the rescue.

 If you don’t know English well and commit frequent mistakes, Grammarly will surely save your day.
-However, if you are an experienced writer with an excellent command over English, you may be surprised at finding some bad writing habits that affect the quality and readability of your text.
+However, if you are an experienced writer with excellent command over English, you may be surprised at finding some bad writing habits that affect the quality and readability of your text.

 A brief overview of Grammarly’s features